 Goshen Brook - Goshen, Hanock, and Ripton, Vermont

-The following rules will help facilitate the meeting and minimize interruptions:
+The following guidelines will help facilitate participation in the meeting:

-- If you would like to verbally ask a question or comment during the meeting, please email Bethany Sargent or call 802-490-6131 by 4:00 pm on March 29, 2021.
+- If you would like to comment during the meeting, please send an email to email@example.com or call 802-490-6131 by 4:00 pm on October 6, 2021.
 A list of names will be created chronologically from the time the request was received.
+There will also be a sign-up sheet at the meeting, or you can indicate you’d like to comment in the Microsoft Teams chat box after joining.

-- When you join the meeting, you will be “in the lobby” until a meeting presenter admits you into the meeting.
+- If you are joining the meeting via Microsoft Teams, you will be “in the lobby” until a meeting facilitator admits you into the meeting.
 You will be muted once you are admitted.

 - Please remain muted unless instructed otherwise.
 Unmuting yourself may negatively impact the audio for all meeting participants.

-- When a meeting presenter indicates it is your turn to ask a question or state your comment, unmute yourself by clicking the microphone symbol or press *6 if you called in to the meeting.
-Before moving to the next individual, a meeting presenter will mute your audio again.
+- When a meeting facilitator indicates it is your turn to ask a question or state your comment, unmute yourself by clicking the microphone symbol or press *6 if you called in to the meeting.

-Many comments were received in response to the stream reclassification petitions submitted by the Ripton Conservation Commission.
-A response to comments will be posted here in June.
+Several comments were received during the first public comment period, which ended April 9, 2021, on the stream reclassification petitions submitted by the Ripton Conservation Commission.
 DEC received several comments requesting more time for out-of-state landowners to travel to Vermont, once quarantine requirements are lifted, to gather additional information related to the reclassification petitions.
 In response to those comments, DEC is postponing action on the petitions until October 2021, at which time a second public comment period and public meeting will be held.

 DEC will consider comments received during the spring and fall comment periods; information on the biological, chemical, and physical condition of the streams; and land use information in the watersheds in determining to initiate rulemaking to reclassify the streams in accordance with 3 V.S.A. § 806 or to deny the petitions.